holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

             - Closest of one inch between two lines
     - Example of what going to do on the board
         - I do the example
-        - Use ruler to really drive home the point
+        - Use ruler to really drive home the point of one inch
     - Split in pairs
-        - Have one group work on the board
         - Go
 - Debrief
     - What was easy and what was hard?